Edward Bodmer – Project and Corporate Finance

 Our executives met Robert and understood his requirements for the funding and his business.
 So, after a detailed discussion, we suggested that he should take Project Finance .
 This type of funding would be a perfect fit for him considering the viability of his project, payback period, and his personal experience and profile.

-The financial institution has to be shown that the project is viable in order to receive the loan.
+The financial institution has to show that the project finance case study is viable to receive the loan.
 Therefore, we helped Robert prepare a report explaining his project and the financial position of the company.
 And that he is capable of paying off the loan from the revenue, that project generates.
 He also would not require any separate mortgage for the funding as the project itself will act as a mortgage for the loan.
 In the case of project funding , the funds can be generated as per the requirement, be it periodically or all at the same time.

 Robert got his project funding sanctioned in just 20 working days after approaching us.
 Robert’s new manufacturing plant has been doing very well now and he has almost repaid the entire loan amount.
 So, now, he is one of our loyal customers at Terkar Capital.